 Bottle tray column dividers are fastened in place and cannot be adjusted.
-The tray columns used for snacks, candy and food can be configured by the user to 5 to 10 columns wide (for 39" cabinets) or 4 to 8 columns wide (for 35" cabinets) for these trays.
+The tray columns used for snacks and candy can be configured by the user from 5 to 10 columns wide.
 Typically the vend columns are set to single (2.66") or double (5.32") width, to be used with the standard small or large helixes, respectively.
 Single and double width columns can be configured in any arrangement on the tray by following the procedure below.